PerlAlien/Alien-m4/README.md

 # DESCRIPTION

-This package can be used by other CPAN modules that require m4.
+This package can be used by other CPAN modules that require GNU m4.

 # METHODS